 Kanji and meanings of Kirishima’s name

 The meaning of Kirishima’s name is sharp in one word.
-Some characters in his name reflects his quirk.
+Some characters in his name reflect his quirk.
 Let’s see what it is!

 KIRI means to cut.
 The left part of the character stands for a cross shaped scar.
 The right one does a sword.